-- 2. Interns are expected to follow the dress code policy and guidelines of their respective places of employment.
-If you are working in a laboratory or any other safety-sensitive location, make sure you wear the required protective gear. - 3.
+Interns are expected to follow the dress code policy and guidelines of their respective places of employment.
+If you are working in a laboratory or any other safety-sensitive location, make sure you wear the required protective gear.

 Suitable work clothes for Field Interns will depend upon the nature of your assignment.
-Some Field Interns may be working outdoors and as such, may need to bring work boots or protective clothing. - 4.
+Some Field Interns may be working outdoors and as such, may need to bring work boots or protective clothing.

 Keep in mind that you might attend conferences, career fairs or receptions; therefore, you should bring at least one business suit or formal attire.
-Be sure to contact your supervisor regarding the dress code. - 5.
-During virtual meetings and interactions, interns are encouraged to uphold a professional appearance by dressing in business-appropriate attire, ensuring a polished and presentable look.
-It's advisable to avoid overly casual clothing or attire unsuitable for a professional setting.
-Adapting attire for different virtual engagements such as client meetings or team presentations is recommended, with consideration for slightly elevated dress codes for significant events.
+Be sure to contact your supervisor regarding the dress code.